-Eligibility Requirements for the Solidarity Tax Credit
+Eligibility for the Solidarity Tax Credit

-- You were 18 or older or, if you are under 18, you:
+- You were 18 or older or, if you were younger than 18, you:

 - had a spouse (This link will open a new window);

-- were recognized as an emancipated minor by a competent authority such as a court.
+- were recognized as an emancipated minor by a competent authority (such as a court).

 - You were resident in Québec.